 Opening sessions

-The first meeting of the FAO /WECAFC Working Group on the Management of Deep-sea fisheries was the “Technical Workshop on Bottom Fisheries in the High Seas Areas of the Western Central Atlantic” and was held in Christ Church, Barbados, from 30 September to 2 October 2014.
-The meeting was hosted by the FAO/WECAFC Secretariat at the United Nations House, Christ Church.
-The opening address was delivered Mr. Deep Ford, the FAO Subregional Coordinator for the Caribbean, and welcoming remarks were delivered by Mr. Stephen Willoughby, Chief Fisheries Officer, Fisheries Division of the Ministry of Agriculture, Food, Fisheries and Water Resource Management of Barbados.
+The first meeting of the Working Group on the Management of Deep-sea Fisheries of FAO / Western Central Atlantic Fishery Commission (WECAFC) was the “Technical Workshop on Bottom Fisheries in the High Seas Areas of the Western Central Atlantic” held in Christ Church, Barbados, from 30 September to 2 October 2014.
+The meeting was hosted by the FAO/WECAFC Secretariat at United Nations House, Christ Church.
+The opening address was delivered by Mr Deep Ford, the FAO Subregional Coordinator for the Caribbean, and welcoming remarks were delivered by Mr Stephen Willoughby, Chief Fisheries Officer, Fisheries Division of the Ministry of Agriculture, Food, Fisheries and Water Resource Management of Barbados.

-The following countries and territories attended the meeting: Antigua and Barbuda, Bahamas, Barbados, Belize, Colombia, Dominican Republic, Grenada, Guyana, Nicaragua, Panama, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, United Kingdom (Bermuda), United States of America, Venezuela.
-The Caribbean Regional Fisheries Mechanism (CRFM), the Organización del Sector Pesquero y Acuícola del Istmo Centro Americano (SICA/OSPESCA), the Centre for Resource Management and Environmental Studies (CERMES) of the University of the West Indies, the Caribbean Fisherfolk Network of Organisations (CFNO), WECAFC, FAO and an invited FAO resource person, were also in attendance.
-The list of 31 participants, including Working Group members, observers and other participants, can be found in Appendix A.
+Representatives of the following countries and territories attended the meeting: Antigua and Barbuda, Bahamas, Barbados, Belize, Colombia, the Dominican Republic, Grenada, Guyana, Nicaragua, Panama, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, the United Kingdom of Great Britain and Northern Ireland (Bermuda), the United States of America, and Venezuela (Bolivarian republic of).
+Also in attendance were representatives of the Caribbean Regional Fisheries Mechanism (CRFM), the Organización del Sector Pesquero y Acuícola del Istmo Centro Americano (SICA/OSPESCA), the Centre for Resource Management and Environmental Studies (CERMES) of the University of the West Indies, the Caribbean Fisherfolk Network of Organisations (CFNO), WECAFC, FAO and an invited FAO resource person.
+The list of 31 participants, including Working Group members, observers and other participants, can be found in Appendix 1.

-Mr. Stephen Willoughby, Chief Fisheries Officer from the Fisheries Division, Barbados, was elected Chairperson of the Meeting.
-Dr. Tony Thompson from FAO agreed to act as Rapporteur, with the assistance of Dr. Raymon van Anrooy and other FAO participants present.
+Mr Stephen Willoughby, Chief Fisheries Officer from the Fisheries Division, Barbados, was elected Chairperson of the Meeting.
+Dr Tony Thompson from FAO agreed to act as rapporteur, with the assistance of Dr Raymon van Anrooy and other FAO participants present.

-The meeting adopted the agenda as shown in Appendix B.
+The meeting adopted the agenda as shown in Appendix 2.

-Jessica Sanders presented the objectives of this workshop that were based on the terms of reference for the WECAFC “Working Group on the Management of Deep-sea fisheries” as provided at the 15th Commission meeting and as circulated in the prospectus sent to WECAFC members.
+Jessica Sanders presented the objectives of this workshop, which were based on the terms of reference for the WECAFC Working Group on the Management of Deep-sea Fisheries as provided at the fifteenth Commission meeting and as circulated in the prospectus sent to WECAFC members.
 The objectives were:

-Awareness raising on the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Sea (FAO Deep-sea Fisheries Guidelines) and various UNGA resolutions for WECAFC members,
+Raise awareness on the FAO International Guidelines for the Management of Deep-sea Fisheries in the High Sea (FAO Deep-sea Fisheries Guidelines) and various United Nations General Assembly (UNGA) resolutions for WECAFC members.

-Identify initial deep-sea fisheries,
+Identify initial deep-sea fisheries.

-Review initial information on vulnerable marine ecosystems (VMEs) from the WECAFC area,
+Review initial information on vulnerable marine ecosystems (VMEs) from the WECAFC area.

-Recommendations for medium to longer term priorities and collaboration identified.
+Recommendations for medium- to longer-term priorities and collaboration identified.

 The outputs of the meeting were identified as:

-a workshop report,
+a workshop report;

-draft recommendations to WECAFC 16 on bottom fisheries in ABNJ,
+draft recommendations to WECAFC 16 on bottom fisheries in areas beyond national jurisdiction (ABNJ);

-WECAFC relevant information added to the “Global DataBase of Information on VMEs in ABNJ”, to the next edition of the “Worldwide Review of Bottom Fisheries in the High Seas”, and as appropriate to the upcoming “VME Processes and Practices” report.
+WECAFC-relevant information added to the Global Database of Information on VMEs in ABNJ, to the next edition of the Worldwide Review of Bottom Fisheries in the High Seas, and as appropriate to the upcoming VME Processes and Practices report.

-The plan of work for the workshop was explained, noting that the meeting would start with introductions of international instruments relevant to the WECAFC region and global overviews of deep-sea fisheries and vulnerable marine ecosystems on Day 1.
-Selected examples from other regions of the Atlantic Ocean will be provided and information from within the ABNJ of the WECAFC region on deep-sea fisheries and VMEs during Day 2.
-Finally, the workshop was tasked with identifying supplementary information supporting deep-sea fisheries in the WECAFC region including data requirements, the drafting of recommendations, and revising terms of reference during Day 3.
+The plan of work for the workshop was explained, noting that the meeting would start with introductions of international instruments relevant to the WECAFC region and a global overviews of deep-sea fisheries and VMEs on Day 1.
+Selected examples from other regions of the Atlantic Ocean would be provided and information from within the ABNJ of the WECAFC region on deep-sea fisheries and VMEs during Day 2.
+Finally, the workshop was tasked with identifying supplementary information supporting deep-sea fisheries in the WECAFC region, including data requirements, the drafting of recommendations, and revising terms of reference, during Day 3.

 Introduction